bukasin1/snapnetnpc/readme.md

 ## API Setup
-Clone the repository
+- Clone the repository
+- cd into npcapp
-create your .env file using the .env.sample file for the contents you need.
+- create your .env file using the .env.sample file for the contents you need.
-Run Yarn
+- Run Yarn

 Start API by running yarn start.